rapidsai/rmm/README.md

 - `device_memory_resource* get_default_resource()`
    - Returns a pointer to the current default resource
    - The initial default memory resource is an instance of `cuda_memory_resource`
+   - This function is thread safe

 - `device_memory_resource* set_default_resource(device_memory_resource* new_resource)`
    - Updates the default memory resource pointer to `new_resource`
    - Returns the previous default resource pointer
    - If `new_resource` is `nullptr`, then returns the default resource to `cuda_memory_resource`
+   - This function is thread safe

 #### Example